Visit Colmar, one of Alsace’s most beautiful towns

 Family activities in and around Colmar

 Colmar’s special climate is ideal for growing vines.
-The Alsace Wine Route, which passes through Colmar, takes you through the vineyards of local winemakers and picturesque villages.
-Make a first stop at Ammerschwihr, a village steeped in history that was destroyed during the Second World War.
+The Alsace wine route, which passes through Colmar, takes you through the vineyards of local winemakers and picturesque villages.
+Your first stop is Ammerschwihr, a village steeped in history that was destroyed during the Second World War.

 A few kilometers further north, Kaysersberg, voted France’s favorite village in 2017, welcomes you.
 Then, in Riquewihr, in addition to its beautiful vineyards, visit the gingerbread house and the postal museum.

-Colmar and the surrounding area also boast a vast network of cycle paths and hiking trails.
-Whether you’re looking for a family outing or a sporty hike, there’s something for everyone!
-What’s more, the tourist office offers a range of guided tours on electric bikes.
-For example, the “ Discover the vineyards ” guided tour includes a stopover and wine tasting at a local winegrower’s.
+Colmar and the surrounding area also boast an extensive network of cycle paths and hiking trails.
+From family outings to sporty hikes, there’s something for everyone!
+The tourist office also offers a range of guided tours on electric bikes.
+For example, the “ vineyard discovery ” guided tour includes a stop and wine tasting at a local winemaker’s.

-If you like to discover the region’s products, explore the Vosges valley of Munster, renowned for its famous cheese, but also for its landscapes of lakes, forests and vast meadows.
+If you like to discover the region’s products, explore the Vosges valley of Munster, famous for its famous cheese, but also for its landscapes of lakes, forests and vast meadows.
 The Kaysersberg valley, 10 minutes from Colmar, is also well worth a visit.
-Visit its typical villages and castles, explore its wide-open spaces on foot or by bike, and enjoy some fine wines… from Alsace, of course!
+Visit its typical villages and castles, explore its wide-open spaces on foot or by bike, and enjoy some fine wines…from Alsace, of course!

 Stay at our campsite near Colmar